rorybunker/ma-stat-dsm/README.md

 The method is illustrated in the context of sports, specificially NBA basketball, where the method can be used to determine discriminative sub-trajectories within labelled trajectories of multiple players and the ball.

-## Step 0: Setup PostgreSQL database environment
+## Step 0: Setting up PostgreSQL database environment
 1. Install PostgreSQL https://www.postgresql.org/download/, which also includes pgAdmin (on Mac it is recommended to also install https://postgresapp.com/).
 2. Create a PostgreSQL database with the following: dbname dbname = 'postgres', user = 'postgres', host = 'localhost', password = 1234, and port 5432.
 3. In pgadmin, run the queries in 0-create-postgres-database.sql to create the required database tables.